pedrodahmer/nextjs-prismic-example/README.md

 Just decided to document this implementation because I've found a lot of overly complex and outdated implementations of this.

+Used Chakra UI to make styling more simple.

 ## Features

 - Listing all existing posts in the Prismic Database